FAQ

 How can I get support?

-Feel free to join the Q-Tune Builder’s Discord and ask questions.
+Feel free to join the Q-Tune Builder's Discord and ask questions.
 The Third Party area of the Pedal PCB Forums also has a dedicated Q-Tune DIY Tuner section.
+There are also many great pedal building forums that may help, including All About Circuits and GroupDIY.